Moazzam Begg: Amnesty International controversy, 2010

-2014 arrests
+UK terrorism charges, 2014

 In February 2014, Begg was arrested by West Midlands Police on suspicion of attending a terrorist training camp and facilitating terrorism overseas.
 West Midlands Police said: "This is an arrest, not a charge, and ... our naming does not imply any guilt".
 In July of the same year, Begg was charged by the same force with terrorist activities related to his alleged actions in the Syrian Civil War, including attending a terrorist training camp.
 While awaiting trial, he was held in Belmarsh, a British high-security prison.

 In October 2014, shortly before his trial was due to start, Begg was released after the prosecution announced that they would be offering no evidence due to documents having come into their possession showing that MI5 had been aware of, and had consented to, Begg's travels to Syria.
 West Midlands Police said "new evidence had come to light" and immediately following the verdict, its assistant chief constable said the police fully accepted that Moazzam Begg was an innocent man.
 A CPS spokesperson said 'If we had been made aware of all of this information at the time of charging, we would not have charged'.

+Palestine Action protest arrest, 2025

+On 9 August 2025, Begg attended a protest in Parliament Square, London, opposing the UK government’s decision to proscribe the activist group Palestine Action under the Terrorism Act 2000.
+The Metropolitan Police estimated between 500 and 600 people were present when the protest began, and at 1 p.m., many unveiled placards reading “I oppose genocide.
+I support Palestine Action.”
+Police arrested 466 people at the scene for suspected offences under the Act, later rising to more than 500 – the largest number detained in a single day by the force in over a decade.

+Begg was among those arrested, according to contemporaneous media reports.